Macedonian nationalism: Post-World War II

-After 1944 the People's Republic of Bulgaria and the Socialist Federal Republic of Yugoslavia began a policy of making Macedonia into the connecting link for the establishment of a future Balkan Federative Republic and stimulating the development of a distinct Slav Macedonian consciousness.
+After 1944 the People's Republic of Bulgaria and the Socialist Federal Republic of Yugoslavia began a policy of making Macedonia into the connecting link for the establishment of a future Balkan Federative Republic and of supporting a distinct Slav Macedonian consciousness.
 The region received the status of a constituent republic within Yugoslavia and in 1945 a separate Macedonian language was codified.
-The population was proclaimed to be ethnic Macedonian, a nationality different from both Serbs and Bulgarians.
+The population was proclaimed to be ethnic Macedonian, a nationality different from both Serbs and Bulgarians, in thay way the Bulgarian irredentism towards Yugoslav Macedonia was subverted, as well the claims that Macedonians are Bulgarians were denied, the same applying to the Serbian claims that Macedonians were Serbs, and their Greater Serbia idea that had dominated interwar Yugoslavia.
 With the proclamation of the Socialist Republic of Macedonia as part of the Yugoslav federation, the new authorities also enforced measures that would overcome the pro-Bulgarian feeling among parts of its population.
 On the other hand, the Yugoslav authorities forcibly suppressed the ideologists of an independent Macedonian country.
-The Greek communists, similar to their fraternal parties in Bulgaria and Yugoslavia, had already been influenced by the Comintern and were the only political party in Greece to recognize Macedonian national identity.
-However, the situation deteriorated after they lost the Greek Civil War.
-Thousands of Aegean Macedonians were expelled and fled to the newly established Socialist Republic of Macedonia, while thousands of more children took refuge in other Eastern Bloc countries.